haribharadwaj/SNAPlabCovid19ResponsePlan/README.rst

 * If you are a student and back home for spring break, please consider whether you would like to stay at home or come back to campus.
   Currently, there is not much we can accomplish specifically by being on campus that we cannot accomplish from home.
   In case you do decide to come back to campus, please see the self isolation section associated with travel.
+* Check communication channels like e-mail and blackboard regularly.

 Working from home